THE RAMBLINGS OF AN

 There was no reason to question his judgment.

-I did not know Lyndon Johnson personally, but he
+I never met Lyndon Johnson.
+I did not know him personally, but he

 had been an important man in Texas as far back as I could remember.
 I had heard